grannycart/prospect-park-bike-solution/README.md

 * Github pages files located in docs/ subdirectory.

 ## License:
-* I give this to Prospect Park Alliance with no strings attached.
-Merely the hope that it can help address a perrenial aggravation of moving through NYC's big parks.
+* No strings attached (except credit).
+Just a hope that someone can find a way to keep the bicycles moving in the parks without pissing off the pedestrians!
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
 	* CC BY-NC-SA 4.0
 	* See: [LICENSE](./LICENSE)